 However, if this is not possible, we can file a lawsuit to recover the compensation you deserve.

-Will My Lawyer Deal With the Insurance Companies for Me?
+Will My Jacksonville Car Accident Lawyer Deal With The Insurance Companies For Me?

-Yes, a lawyer can handle your insurance claim from start to finish.
+Yes, a personal injury attorney can handle your insurance claim from start to finish.
 A lawyer can also help you navigate the intricacies of no-fault insurance laws to recover damages for vehicle repair costs and serious injuries beyond what is covered by your PIP benefits.

 Recovering Damages Through The At-Fault Driver’s Insurance